J3rryBl4nks/VirtualHackingLabs/README.md

 The most useful results were: nmap, nikto, gobuster.

 I didn't need scan results outside of these so far (All Beginner and Advanced boxes complete at time of writing).

+The variation of host types and OSes is very interesting.

+Once you start into the Advanced + machines, you get into interesting vectors and privesc.